eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/example_performance_report/README.md

  cp2k.sbatch
 ```

-The job will run with the SLURM constraint `gpu` on the Cray XC50, using 1 MPI task per node and 12 OpenMP threads.
+The job runs with the SLURM constraint `gpu` on the Cray XC50, with 1 MPI task per node and 12 OpenMP threads.
-The SLURM batch script will write the output in `$SLURM_JOB_ID.out` and will append the wall time of each job
+The script will write the output in `$SLURM_JOB_ID.out` and will append the wall time of each job
-to a log file called `$SLURM_JOB_NAME.log`, which will be used to create the scaling plot and the table.
+to the log file `$SLURM_JOB_NAME.log`, which will be useful to create the scaling plot and the table.

 ## Scaling

-We start the scaling test on 2 nodes and we will use the corresponding wall time as a reference to compute
+Due to the small size of the example, we can start the scaling test on 2 nodes: we will use the corresponding
-the speed-up of larger job sizes.
-We then proceed doubling the number of nodes and checking the corresponding speed-up,
+wall time as a reference to compute the speed-up of larger job sizes.
+We then proceed submitting the larger scaling jobs doubling the number of nodes each time, checking the corresponding speed-up
-until we are sure to have reached the ∼ 50% limit in parallel efficiency: this happens at 16 nodes in this small example.
+until we are sure that we have reached the ∼50% limit in parallel efficiency, which occurs at 16 nodes in this small example.

 The log file saved by the template SLURM batch script after 5 jobs on 2, 4, 8, 16 and 32 nodes will look like the following:
 ```text